 We welcome all people.
 We do not discriminate based on a person’s race, color, national origin, age, sex, disability, religion, sexual orientation, gender identity, past or current drug use, or ability to pay.

 For more information, visit the Need2Know website or call 847-377-8450.

-Free clean needles, condoms, and wound care kits help reduce the spread of infectious diseases.
+Free clean needles, other drug works, drug testing strips, condoms, lubricants, and wound care kits help reduce the spread of infectious diseases and are available for pick up.
 Need2Know staff also help link people to medical and behavioral health services.

 Naloxone saves lives.
 It is a non-addictive, life-saving medication.
 It can reverse the effects of an opioid overdose when used in time.
 It is easy to get and easy to use.